deepakpadliya/tensorGo/README.md

 # TensorGo Assignment

-# MicroServices to fetch the API and store the data in the Database
+# MicroService to fetch the API and store the data in the Database
 ### Fetch data from external API http://localhost:2222/fetch/user
 ![](images/s1.png)